Université Sainte-Anne: Academics

 Université Sainte-Anne offers many university-level programs as well as college-level diploma programs.
 It has two faculties and one school: the Faculté des Arts et Sciences, Faculté des Programmes Professionnels and the French Immersion School.
 In the Faculty of Arts and Sciences, one may pursue studies in several fields: French language, literature and linguistics, history, Canadian studies, Acadian studies, commerce, English language and literature, Biology, Chemistry, Physics, General Sciences, Pre-Veterinary Studies, and Health Sciences.
 In the Faculty of Professional Programmes, students may pursue studies in Administrative sciences or in education.
 The most popular majors are: French, commerce, business administration and education.

 In addition to the Pointe-de-l'Église main campus, students may take courses through the university at other locations: Tusket, Halifax, Petit-de-Grat and Saint-Joseph-du-Moine.
 Its Halifax campus offers a 1-year Bachelor of Education program and a Master of Education program.

-Degree programs

-At the Université Sainte-Anne, students may pursue the following degrees and diplomas: